Farewell, Alexis Sanchez: Man Utd's £560,000-a-week nightmare | Goal.com

 Manchester United's Alexis Sanchez nightmare is officially over.

-The Chile international's permanent move to Inter was confirmed on Thursday, with the Chile international signing a three-year deal at San Siro following his season-long loan spell in Milan.
+The Chile international's permanent move to Inter was confirmed on Thursday, with Sanchez signing a three-year deal at San Siro following his season-long loan spell in Milan.

 It is perhaps befitting of his time at United that the biggest impact Sanchez had on the Old Trafford pitch was before he had even kicked a ball.